Chapter 3: Contingency Funding and Requirements Process

 - Certification of funds through the appropriate function and a fund cite in the PR.

-- Enough funds in the PR to cover the purchase.
+- Enough funding to cover the purchase.

 During sustainment operations, an appropriate requisition document must be used to request supplies, services, or construction.
 Each organization receives additional guidance and procedures after the deployed commander, in conjunction with the CCO, establishes them.